treezio/label-merge-block-demo/README.md

 # label-merge-block-demo
-Repository used as merge block by label demo
+Repository used as merge block by label demo.